 3 Reasons You Need Vitamin B1

-B vitamins support adrenal function, calm and maintain a healthy nervous system, promote key metabolic processes, turn starch and sugar into energy (by acting as a cofactor for the metabolism of carbohydrates) and play an important role in nerve transmission.
+B vitamins support adrenal function, calm and maintain a healthy nervous system, promote key metabolic processes, turn starch and sugar into energy (by aiding in the metabolism of carbohydrates) and play an important role in nerve communication.

 Vitamin B1, more commonly known as thiamin (or thiamine), influences a variety of physiological functions, including: